FAIR2-for-research-software/git-with-it/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

-Before the start of the course you should setup a new [collaborative pad][carpentryPad] where participants can answer questions and collaborate.
+Before the start of the course you should setup a new [collaborative pad][collab_notepad] where participants can answer questions and collaborate.

 If running the course online you should have a list of participants and have paired them off at random.